 There are a number of rare conditions that could not be listed on main condition specific help page due to the number of rare conditions that exist.
 Below we have provided links to organisations who may provide general guidance and support for those who have a rare condition.

-The Genetic and Rare Disorders Organisation (GRDO) is a non governmental organisation acting as a national alliance for voluntary groups representing the views and concerns of people affected by or at risk of developing genetic or other rare disorders.
+Rare Diseases Ireland (formerly GRDO – the Genetic and Rare Disorders Organisation) is a non-governmental organisation with the mission to act as a national alliance for voluntary groups representing the views and concerns of people affected by or at risk of developing genetic or other rare diseases.

 Northern Ireland Rare Disease Partnership (NIRDP)

 We are a not for profit organisation (recognised by HMRC as a charity), bringing together those living with a rare disease and organisations representing them: clinicians and other health professionals; researchers and producers of specialist medicines and equipment; health policy makers and academics.

 Our aim is to work constructively with stakeholders and service delivery organisations to find practical ways of improving the quality of life, treatment and care for those with rare diseases in Northern Ireland.

 To achieve this, we work closely with the DHSSPSNI, Health and Social Care Board, Public Health Agency and the Patient Client Council in Northern Ireland, with RDUK, and with IPPOSI, MRCG and GRDO in the Republic of Ireland.

 Link to website: www.nirdp.org.uk